auth0/docs/articles/quickstart/native/ios-swift/download.md

 > **This requires Xcode 15.3+ and a paid Apple Developer account**.
 If you do not have a paid Apple Developer account, skip this step, and comment out the two `useHTTPS()` calls in `MainView.swift`.

-Open `SwiftSample.xcodeproj` in Xcode and go to the settings of the application target you want to run.
-There are two application targets available: **SwiftSample (iOS)** and **SwiftSample (macOS)**.
+Open `SwiftSample.xcodeproj` in Xcode and go to the settings of the app target you want to run.
+There are two app targets available: **SwiftSample (iOS)** and **SwiftSample (macOS)**.
 Change the bundle identifier from the default `com.auth0.samples.SwiftSample` to another value of your choosing.
 Then, make sure the **Automatically manage signing** box is checked, and that your Apple Team is selected.

 Next, go to the **Signing & Capabilities** tab of the app's target settings.
 Find the `webcredentials:YOUR_AUTH0_DOMAIN` entry under **Associated Domains**, and replace the `YOUR_AUTH0_DOMAIN` placeholder with the domain of your Auth0 application.